-Some other risks related to the activity of the Company materialized during the year.
+With the exception of those previously mentioned, no other risk has materialized with a negative impact during 2023 for the Group.
 None of these risks had a relevant impact on the AmRest business since the measures for their prevention and/or mitigation worked properly.